homerts95/arm/README.md

 ## Database update

-To update the database design run `dotnet-ef migrations add @name; dotnet-ef update database`
+To update the database in the armAPI folder run `dotnet-ef migrations add @name; dotnet-ef database update`